 Catch a sunrise on your drive if you can!
 Amazing views + gorgeous colors + open road = #bucketlistmaterial

 I would definitely recommend catching a sunrise on your drive, as these views were well worth the early morning alarm clock.
 Matt and I grabbed coffee and took in these breathtaking views as the morning sun crept up on the horizon.
 The thin layer of fog added to the Pacific Northwest “feel” and the experience seemed surreal.

 Day Two of Driving

 Day 2 of driving was just as stunning as we entered California early in the morning and were able to enjoy the new views that Cali’s coast had to offer.
-A few miles into California on Highway 101, we were met with miles and miles and miles of enormous Redwood trees.
+First we entered California on Highway 101 then we were met with miles and miles and miles of enormous Redwood trees.
 I literally felt like we were in a movie driving through the Redwood Forests.
 The sun peeked into the forests, mixing with a thin layer of fog to create the most stunning and scenic views.
 Without seeing a car or truck for miles and miles, we felt like we were driving alone through these quiet yet iconic woods.
 Again, pretty surreal.